9.5 Spotting, Breathing, and Safe Training Environment

 Key Takeaways

-• Spotting is required for appropriate free-weight exercises, especially heavy bench press, overhead press, and barbell squat variations.
+• Spotting is required for appropriate free-weight exercises, especially barbell bench press, overhead/military press, and barbell squat.

-• Spotters should agree on repetitions and signals, maintain a stable base, and provide only enough assistance to pass the sticking point unless danger is immediate.
+• Spotters agree on repetitions and signals, keep a stable base, and provide only enough assistance to pass the sticking point unless danger is immediate.

-• General resistance training breathing is exhale during exertion and inhale during the easier or eccentric phase.
+• General resistance-training breathing is exhale during exertion (concentric) and inhale during the easier or eccentric phase.

 • A safe environment includes clear space, working equipment, proper setup, line of sight, and prompt reporting of hazards or incidents.